Missundaztood: Marketing and sales

 Four singles were released from the album: "Get the Party Started" on October 16, 2001; "Don't Let Me Get Me" on February 18, 2002; "Just Like a Pill" on June 10, and "Family Portrait" on September 16 of that year.
-All peaked in the first twenty entries of the Billboard Hot 100, with the first three peaking in the Top 10.
+All peaked in the first 20 entries of the Billboard Hot 100, with the first three peaking within the top 10.
 Pink promoted Missundaztood through her performances at the Billboard Music Awards, the Kids' Choice Awards, the MTV Asia Awards, and the MTV Video Music Awards.
 She also appeared on the Late Show with David Letterman, Saturday Night Live, and The Tonight Show with Jay Leno.
 European promotion included performances on Wetten, dass..? and at the MTV Europe Music Awards.
 Pink embarked on the Party Tour, her first headlining tour, in 2002 to support the album.

-Missundaztood debuted at number 8 on the US Billboard 200 chart, selling 220,000 copies for the week of December 8, 2001.
-It peaked at number 6 on January 26, 2002, and spent a total of ninety weeks on the chart.
+Missundaztood debuted at number eight on the US Billboard 200 chart, selling 220,000 copies for the week of December 8, 2001.
+It peaked at number six on January 26, 2002, and spent a total of 90 weeks on the chart.
 In the United States, Missundaztood ranked sixth among the best-selling albums of 2002, passing three million copies.
-On October 22, 2003, the album was certified quintuple Platinum by the Recording Industry Association of America (RIAA) for shipments of five million copies.
-In Canada, Missundaztood peaked at number 5 on the Canadian Albums Chart and was certified quintuple Platinum by Music Canada (MC) for shipments of 500,000 copies.
+On October 22, 2003, the album was certified quintuple platinum by the Recording Industry Association of America (RIAA) for shipments of five million copies.
+In Canada, Missundaztood peaked at number five on the Canadian Albums Chart and was certified quintuple platinum by Music Canada (MC) for shipments of 500,000 copies.

-In the United Kingdom, it debuted at number 4 on the UK Albums Chart with first week sales of 22,000 copies.
-The album peaked at number 2 (behind Avril Lavigne's Let Go) for the week of January 18, 2003, almost a year after its release.
-It sold 1.88 million copies in the UK by February 2023, and was certified sextuple Platinum by the British Phonographic Industry (BPI).
-The album topped the Irish Albums chart for the week ending January 9, 2003, its best international charting.
-Missundaztood peaked highly in Scotland (number 2); Austria, New Zealand and Norway (number 4), and Germany, Iceland and the Netherlands (number 5).
-It received multi-Platinum certifications in Germany, Switzerland (double Platinum); Australia, and New Zealand (quadruple Platinum).
-The album sold twelve million copies worldwide by November 2003, becoming Pink's best-selling album.
+In the United Kingdom, it debuted at number four on the UK Albums Chart with first week sales of 22,000 copies.
+The album peaked at number two (behind Avril Lavigne's Let Go) for the week of January 18, 2003, almost a year after its release.
+It sold 1.88 million copies in the UK by February 2023, and was certified sextuple platinum by the British Phonographic Industry (BPI).
+The album topped the Irish albums chart for the week ending January 9, 2003, its best international charting.
+Missundaztood peaked highly in Scotland (number two); Austria, New Zealand and Norway (number four), and Germany, Iceland and the Netherlands (number five).
+It received multi-platinum certifications in Germany, Switzerland (double platinum); Australia, and New Zealand (quadruple platinum) and double gold certification in France and gold certification in Poland and Belgium.
+The album sold 12 million copies worldwide by November 2003, becoming Pink's best-selling album.